-- A new delivery period for lab assignments will be opened (with the same conditions as in the 1st call), except for the penalty, which will be 30%.
-The deadline for submission is the day before the second call test. - The second call test replaces the T3 test.
+- A new delivery period for lab assignment will be opened (with the same conditions as in the 1st call), except for the penalty, which will be 30%.
+The deadline for submission is the day before the second call test. - The second call test replaces the T3 test. - The CA mark will be the same than in the first call.

-Anyway, the evaluation system is managed by what is written in the "Reglament d'Avaluació i Qualificació de la Universitat de València per a Graus i Màsters"
+Anyway, the evaluation system is managed by what is written in the "Reglament d'Avaluació i Qualificació de la Universitat de València per a Graus i Màsters" (https://webges.uv.es/uvTaeWeb/MuestraInformacionEdictoPublicoFrontAction.do?accion=inicio&idEdictoSeleccionado=5639)

-(https://webges.uv.es/uvTaeWeb/MuestraInformacionEdictoPublicoFrontAction.do?accion=inicio&idEdi ctoSeleccionado=5639)